 Child Study Center Outpatient Clinic (predoctoral)

 Funded in part by the State of Connecticut, Department of Children and Families (DCF), this clinic is one of the largest child outpatient services in the state.
 While its patient population is varied, a majority of the families served are publicly assisted, ethnic minorities.
 Under the direction of Joe Woolston, M.D. and Christine Dauser, Psy.D., multidisciplinary teams comprised of psychology, child psychiatry and social work provide therapeutic services within this clinic.
 In addition, a specialized young child team focuses on interventions for children under the age of five.

 During the predoctoral year, primary experience in outpatient evaluation and treatment is gained in the Child Study Center Outpatient Clinic.
 Interns are members of a multidisciplinary clinic team and are assigned cases through the team.
-Typically, each intern carries approximately 4 cases concurrently, encompassing child, parent, or family therapy.
+Typically, each intern carries approximately 4 cases concurrently, encompassing child, parent, and/or family therapy.
 Additionally, interns actively assist social work and psychiatry team members in determining the appropriateness of psychological evaluation.
 Continued outpatient work in this clinic is open as an elective in the second year.

 Required Areas of Specialized Training

 Four areas of specialized training are offered, with one intern selected and assigned to each area through the APPIC match process.
 During the predoctoral year, the assigned intern will spend approximately 10-15 hours per week engaged in clinical and research activities.
 During the second year, involvement increases to approximately 2-3 days per week.
 Specialized training areas include 1) Autism, 2) Early Childhood, 3) Pediatric Psychology, and 4) Trauma and Children.